aoterodelaroza/aoterodelaroza.github.io/_devnotes/06_diskless_rpi_cluster.md

 aux# ssh-copy-id 192.168.1.135
 aux# ssh 192.168.1.135
 ```
+to simplify connecting to it.

 ### Step 6: Create the compute node image
 Now we start configuring the image that will be served to the compute
 nodes when they boot up.
-The image for the nodes will reside in
+The image for the nodes resides in
 `/image/pi4`.
 If you have several kinds of rPIs (or other computers)
-you can have different images for them.
+you can have different images served for them, according to their MAC
+address.
 ```
 head# mkdir /image
 head# chmod go-rX /image
 ```
 Create the debian base system for the image by using the `debootstrap`
-program from the repo:
+program from the repository:
 ```
 head# apt install debootstrap
 head# debootstrap testing /image/pi4
 ```
-It is imporatnt that you do NOT set `go-rX` permissions on this
+It is important that you do NOT set `go-rX` permissions on this
 directory or it won't be possible to chroot into it.
 Lastly, copy the
 package manager configuration over to the compute node image:
 ```